upa/mscp/doc/mscp.rst

    following formula: floor(log(nr_cores)*2)+1.

 **-m COREMASK**
    Configures CPU cores to be used by the hexadecimal bitmask.
-All CPU cores are used by default.
+For example, -m 0x25 pins threads onto CPU cores 0, 2, and 5.
+The default value is not specified: all CPU cores are used and no threads are pinned to any cores.

 **-u MAX_STARTUPS**
    Specifies the number of concurrent outgoing SSH connections. **sshd**